Jdrake4e/Polymath_Labs/README.md

 ## License

-"For now, materials are shared for educational purposes only.
-A formal license will be added later."
+Until a license is decided upon, materials are shared for educational purposes only.
+A formal license will be added later.

 [License information to be determined]